NLnetLabs/routinator/doc/manual/source/configuration.rst

 Routinator Installed From a Package
 -----------------------------------

-As explained in the :doc:`initialisation` section, the installation script will run as the user *routinator* and refer to the configuration file :file:`/etc/routinator/routinator.conf` which contains the following pre-configured options:
+The installation script will run as the user *routinator* and refer to the configuration file :file:`/etc/routinator/routinator.conf` which contains the following pre-configured options:

 .. code-block:: toml

    repository-dir = "/var/lib/routinator/rpki-cache"
-   tal-dir = "/var/lib/routinator/tals"
    rtr-listen = ["127.0.0.1:3323"]
    http-listen = ["127.0.0.1:8323"]